barkprotocol/blinkshare/README.md

 ## Acknowledgements

-- **Solana**: For providing a fast, decentralized blockchain solution.
+- **Solana**: Providing a fast and scalable blockchain solution for creators.
-- **Dialect Blinks**: For simplifying the donation process.
+- **Dialect Blinks**: Simplifying blockchain-based donations for creators.
-- **Firebase**: For real-time database and authentication services.
+- **Supabase**: Offering real-time database and authentication services for scalable apps.
+- **Firebase**: Real-time notifications (optional for chat and notifications).
-- **Tailwind CSS**: For making responsive design easy and efficient.
+- **Tailwind CSS**: For crafting responsive and visually engaging user interfaces.
+- **BARK Protocol**: Powering the donation infrastructure and blockchain integration.